CheyenneMDavid/Just-Cakes/README.md

   One such message was regarding trailing slashes on void elements, which have no effect and may interact badly with unquoted attribute values.
 ___
+___

 ## Agile Development Process
+**Agile-Inspired Development Approach**.
+This project was guided by an "Agile-inspired" approach in that, without a team or base to which I could goto in order to get others to check, test and provide feedback, I often found myself taking this role in order to assess what I needed to do next.
+This made for a slow process, but it did provide an environment that allowed for continual change.
+Often I would utilise family and friends who had no technical knowledge whatsoever to use aspects of the site, whilst I gained feedback by way of observing how they went about things, given what I placed in-front of them.
+And also listening to what they had to say of their experience.

+In retrospect, while this approach was instrumental for refining the UX, I recognize that it was less systematic for developing functionality.
+This realization underscores the importance of maintaining methodical development practices even when working in a flexible, Agile-influenced manner.

+**Iterative Development**
+The development unfolded in an iterative manner.
+Without predefined sprints, I tackled the project in small, manageable increments.
+Each commit in the version history represents a step in this journey, sometimes forward and occasionally a step back, reflecting an organic, exploratory process as I developed both the project and also my own ability.

+**Continuous Adaptation**
+Embracing change, one of the Agile's key values, was essential.
+When functionality didn't work as it was supposed to, or when a better solution was discovered, I adjusted accordingly.
+This resulted in a commit history that didn't follow a strict linear path, but did reflect an adaptability and willingness to make changes wherever needed.

+**Self-Managed Process**
+Lacking a team environment in which stand-ups could be used to track progress, identify obstacles, and plan strategies to overcome them, I created a daily handover book to myself which consisted of a list of tasks that needed doing, a ticking off, of the tasks as they were done and a plan for the next day.
+It was a liner method, but one that navigated according to need as required, creating fresh lists and tasks as things evolved.

+**Tools for Agile Management**
+I used Git for version control and tracking which allowed me to create branches, try out ideas, discard them or keep them depending on how they played out.

+**Reflection and Growth**
+My solo journey with this project has been as much about learning Agile practices as it has been about developing the application itself.
+The process has been documented honestly, warts and all, to showcase not just the final product but the resilience and continuous learning that went into creating it.

 ### User Stories

 These are a few key user stories that guided the development of *Just Cakes:*

-- As a Site User, I can browse a selection of cakes so that I can choose one I like.
+- As a **Site User**, I can **browse a selection of cakes** so that I can **choose one I like**.
-- As a Site User, I can like and unlike reviews so that I can show if I found them helpful
+- As a **Site User**, I can **like and unlike reviews** so that I can **show if I found them helpful**

-- As a Admin, I can search posts using filters such as titles and when the posts were written so that I'm able to find the posts I'm looking for, quicker and more efficiently
+- As a **Admin**, I can **search posts using filters such as titles and when the posts were written** so that I'm **able to find the posts I'm looking for, quicker and more efficiently**

 For a complete list of user stories, see [My Project Board](https://github.com/users/CheyenneMDavid/projects/30).